ccollins77/firetunnel/README.md

 * Network address translation in the firewall on the server side.

 * Automatic network configuration for client and sandboxes based on RFC 5227 and our tunnel configuration protocol.

-* Runs on any Linux system with a kernel 3.5 or newer.

-* Minimal attack surface, seccomp support.

-* Fast and easy to use.

 * License: GPLv2
 <br><br>